elvyn27/elvyn27.github.io/README.md

-# spring22
+# Practice

-This is the space that i will use for my ITSE-1411 class
+This is the space that i will use for practicing and creating websites.